 Marketers spend time talking about products and features for one overarching reason: it’s what they know.
 And to be fair, the product or service is what you’re selling.
 It’s only natural to talk about how awesome it is.

 But differentiators have a lethal problem: They’re about the product...not about the audience.
 Audiences are less interested in how awesome your product is, and more interested in how awesome they are.
 Talking about differentiators from the get-go is a narcissistic move.

-If you like that, then check out this 40-page presentation from Google and CEB on why B2B purchases are far more emotional and drive deeper brand loyalty than any B2C brand.
+Check out this presentation from Google and CEB on why B2B purchases are far more emotional and drive deeper brand loyalty than any B2C brand.

 They Don’t Care about the Brand Message, Because the Message Isn’t about Them

 Truth be told, it was never about "the thing" at all—the latest feature, the latest gadget, the nuanced differentiator.
 Your audience just doesn't care.
 Maybe it's the fault of unique value propositions pulling marketers toward "the thing"; UVPs are important, but the more that product differentiators become the focus of our marketing efforts, the less our audiences' goals seem to matter.
 And that's when they stop caring.
 Or maybe it's a million other things.